pdaxrom/N64cart/README.md

 ### Features

-- One user controllable LED, accessible from N64 side, RGB WS2812 for PCB version 3
+- One user controllable LED, accessible from N64 side, RGB WS2812 for PCB version 3 (all except PicoCart64-lite)

-- UART port, accessible from N64 side
+- UART port, accessible from N64 side (all except PicoCart64-lite)

 - USB passthrough to N64 side